someobserver/recurgence/architects/noether/index.md

 - Invariance under **rotation** ↵
 conservation of **angular momentum**

-Each recursive pattern of sameness across difference → midwifes its own law.
+Each pattern of sameness across difference midwifes its own law.

 And that law, in turn, becomes **the constraint that stabilizes the system.**
-This is the core recursion of *everything.*
+The core pattern of *everything.*

 **Recurgence, formalized in math.**